rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `fixInventoryAspects`

 Fixes a bug where some GUIs would render the wrong aspects when shifting over a slot.
 Also improves the performance of this overlay.

+## Fix Arcane Bores look-up frequency

+**Config option:** `boreDecreaseCVisCheckFrequency`

+Lowers the frequency of Thaumcraft's Arcane Bore calls to drain vis for speedup, and therefore calls to find vis nets.